 International Journal of Surgery Case Reports is an online general surgical journal dedicating to publishing case reports and case series only which must be authentic, understandable, educational and clinically interesting to an international audience of surgeons and clinicians in related specialties.

 Case series can be prospective or retrospective and examine the effects of an intervention in more than one patient.
-All case reports and case series will be peer reviewed and if accepted for publication in the Journal, Authors will be notified of this decision and at the same time requested to pay an Author Processing Fee of US$700 (exclusive of Sales Tax), unless the corresponding author is from India, Brazil, Egypt, Indonesia, Iran or Pakistan in which case a fee of US$400 shall be applied.
-Following payment of this fee, case reports and case series will be made universally available at no further charge through ScienceDirect and through the Journal's own website, www.casereports.com.
+All case reports and case series will be peer reviewed and if accepted for publication in the Journal, Authors will be notified of this decision and at the same time requested to pay an Author Processing Fee of US$1,000 (exclusive of Sales Tax) for case series and US$850 for case reports, unless the authors are from Argentina, Brazil, India, Indonesia, Iran, Mexico, Philippines, Russia or Turkey in which case a fee of US$600 shall be applied.
+Following payment of this fee, case reports and case series will be made universally available at no further charge through ScienceDirect.

 You can use this list to carry out a final check of your submission before you send it to the journal for review.
 Please check the relevant section in this Guide for Authors for more details.